 The RST reissue lists the matrix numbers as they appear in the wax (minus the take suffixes); the labels show 1008-R and 1009-R (as a copy in Tom Kelly's collection shows).
 The 3300 numbers appear to be from RCA Victor, as with the October 10, 1944 session.
 Presumably the prefix was D6-QB.
 Could the 1000 series numbers indicate another Mercury connection?

 After the Charles Gray release, the Rhumboogie label just faded away.
 The operation was much too small to elicit much reporting from the trades.
-An item in the March 9, 1946 Billboard hints at a session of which we have no discographical record: "Charley Glenn cut 12 more sides for his Rhumboogie label by T-Bone Walker this week."
-All this means is that Glenn was still telling people he had a record company as late as March of 1946.
-But we rather doubt that the scavengers would miss any T-Bone masters cut during the height of his popularity.
+An item in the March 9, 1946 Billboard hints at a session of which we have no discographical record: "Charley Glenn cut 12 more sides for his Rhumboogie label by T-Bone Walker this week" (p.
+22).
+All this means is that as late as March of 1946 Glenn was still telling people he had a record company.
+But we don't for a minute believe that the scavengers would miss any T-Bone masters cut at the height of his popularity.
 More than likely, Glenn was reporting on the 12 sides in his possession from the October 1944 and December 1945 sessions.

 For now Rhumboogie had turned T-Bone Walker into a national star, and now other record companies were vying for his services.
 On September 14, 1946, Billboard reported the inking of the artist with Paul Reiner and Ralph Bass's Black & White label.
 Walker's personal manager, Harold Oxley (1897 - 1952), reported that Black & White would pay Walker a flat $1,500 price for four sides plus a three-cent royalty on each record and no breakage allowance.
 The sides Walker had recorded in December became masters of uncertain provenance.